-If you do any research on what to feed your dog, you’re probably already aware that there’s a lot of debate between dog lovers as to what constitutes a healthy diet.
+If you do any research on what to feed your dog, you’re probably already aware that there’s a lot of debate between dog lovers about what constitutes a healthy diet.

 Although raw dog food conjures up images of a bowl of raw meat, the reality is much more complicated.

-In fact, there is even debate within the raw feeding community as to the best way to ensure an optimum diet for your dog.
+In fact, there is even debate within the raw feeding community as to the best way to give a dog raw food and ensure an optimum diet for your dog.
 As such raw feeding falls into three main categories;

 - B.A.R.F.
 (Biologically appropriate raw food) or Bones and Raw Food